garrandall/popular-music-data/tracks/easy-as-pie-billy--crash--craddock.md

 And it's easy to see that she's got me eating out of her hand

 Now I'm easy as pie...
-Got me eating out of her hand hmm hmm (easy)
+Got me eating out of her hand hm hm (easy)